Product DescriptionParthenope was one of the Sirens in Greek mythology.

 The Sibyl’s cave is very close to other famous Roman caves which lead to Lake Avernus, including the Crypta Romana and the enormous Grotta di Cocceio, a tunnel dug through the mountain to access the Lake, which is large enough for chariots to pass through.

 All of these portals into other realms have reinforced the long-held associations of Southern Italy with the mythical underworld.
 The volcanically active region around Naples is known as the Campi Flegrei, or “Feiry Fields.”
-Avernus was named as the opening to Hades by Virgil, and the area’s bubbling sulphur pits and volcanic, brimstone-scented islands were also mentioned by early writers as portals to hell.
+Avernus was named as the opening to Hades by Virgil, and the area’s bubbling sulphur pits and volcanic, brimstone-scented islands.

 We will enter into this ancient, still-vibrant portal, listen for the Sybil’s voice, and perhaps hear her guidance, inside the innermost chamber of her cave, where it is believed she received and wrote her prophesies.
 And, will probably soak in a hot bubbling healing ocean vent while in the area and visit the Underwater City of Baia.